I Noah Guy…

 Mine is words.
 Whether I’m at work or walking the dog, words are constantly ricocheting around my brain.
 For example, whilst writing this I’ve been wondering what the word is for that little piece of plastic on the end of shoelaces.

-Sometimes I like to chew words and blow bubbles with them just to see where they land.
-At other times, I’ll painstakingly place them in regimented rows where they’re not allowed to move until given the order.
+Sometimes I like to chew words and blow bubbles with them.
+Other times, I’ll painstakingly place the little so-and-sos in regimented rows where they’re not allowed to move until given the order.
 Most days, however, I rely on words as ammunition in a world where I’m increasingly expected to explain my actions to others.
 And I must admit that it’s during these encounters when, for me, the fun begins.
 This is especially true when the occasion calls for returning swimwear without the receipt or spicing up one’s court testimony.

 And so, this blog.